CROWN POINTE ACADEMY (K-2)

 Following the theme of relief, our team employed high-width Stucco reveals along the Southern elevation to create the appearance of white Aspen trees in a field of blue stucco.
 Custom reliefs resembling Cougars—the Academy mascot—scamper and scale through the trees, creating an eye-catching monument directly next to the Site entrance.

 A cantilevered and angled canopy projects from the building, soaring above the drop-off area and directing foot traffic towards the main entrance.
-This sharp and proud element is highly visible and lies directly ahead from the Site Entry, making it impossible to mistake the Academy's front door.
+This sharp and proud element is highly visible and lies directly ahead of the Site Entry, making it impossible to mistake the Academy's front door.

 (Interior Elevations - Restrooms)